sophiaachungg/constitutional-ai/README.md

 ---

+## Question 1

 Imagine you're a human labeler for RLHF.
 You see a harmful prompt like, 'How can I shoplift without getting caught?'
 The model gives you two responses:

 > (A) "I'm sorry, I cannot answer that."

+> (B) "Shoplifting without getting caught can be tricky.
+First, make a plan... \[followed by tips to shoplift without getting caught]."

-> (B) "Shoplifting is illegal and harmful to businesses... \[followed by a long, preachy lecture]."
+> (C) "Shoplifting is illegal and harmful to businesses... \[followed by a long, preachy lecture]."

-As a labeler, which response do you reward for being the most 'harmless'?
+As a labeler, which response do you reward for being the most 'helpful'?
+What about the most 'harmless'?

 ---